• Recipe Index

 Writer sitting on rocks

 Hello, I'm Venessa!
-After learning about a medical diagnosis that would change how I enjoy food, I had to adapt my favorite recipes—turning what was once a sour lemon into something loveable.
+After a diagnosis that would change how I cook and eat meals, I had to adapt my favorite recipes to be low FODMAP—turning what was once a sour lemon into something loveable.
 So join me on a delicious journey to falling in love with food again.

 More about me →